TOWARDS A FISCALLY SUSTAINABLE ALBERTA

 Alberta Consumer Carbon Tax

+Economic growth is the long-term pathway to both prosperity and fiscal sustainability.
+It must be our priority.
 Government revenue growth is closely tied to growth in the provincial economy.
-Strong economic expansion creates jobs, raises wages, and increases business success.
+Strong economic expansion creates jobs, raises wages, and increases corporate profits.

 Our recent report, Relaunch, Recovery, and Beyond: A Prosperity Framework for Alberta, outlines a series of pillars and guiding principles we believe need to be central to creating a competitive, innovative, and inclusive Alberta economy.